Mr2P/breadcrumb-block/readme.txt

 Please check out my other plugins if you're interested:

-* [Content Blocks Builder](https://wordpress.org/plugins/content-blocks-builder) - A tool to create blocks, patterns or variations easily for your site directly on the Block Editor.
+- **[Content Blocks Builder](https://wordpress.org/plugins/content-blocks-builder)** - This plugin turns the Block Editor into a powerful page builder by allowing you to create blocks, variations, and patterns directly in the Block Editor without needing a code editor.
-* [Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block) - A block to display a meta field or an ACF field as a block.
+- **[Meta Field Block](https://wordpress.org/plugins/display-a-meta-field-as-block)** - A block to display custom fields as blocks on the front end.
+It supports custom fields for posts, terms, users, and setting fields.
 It can also be used in the Query Loop block.
-* [Block Enhancements](https://wordpress.org/plugins/block-enhancements) - A plugin to add more useful features to blocks like icons, box-shadow, transform, hover style...
+- **[SVG Block](https://wordpress.org/plugins/svg-block)** - A block to display SVG images as blocks.
+Useful for images, icons, dividers, and buttons.
+It allows you to upload SVG images and load them into the icon library.
-* [Icon Separator](https://wordpress.org/plugins/icon-separator) - A tiny block just like the core/separator block but with the ability to add an icon to it.
+- **[Icon separator](https://wordpress.org/plugins/icon-separator)** - A tiny block just like the core/separator block but with the ability to add an icon.
-* [SVG Block](https://wordpress.org/plugins/svg-block) - A block to insert inline SVG images easily and safely.
-It also bundles with more than 3000 icons and some common non-rectangular dividers.
+- **[Block Enhancements](https://wordpress.org/plugins/block-enhancements)** - Adds practical features to blocks like icons, box shadows, transforms, etc.
-* [Counting Number Block](https://wordpress.org/plugins/counting-number-block) - A block to display a number that has the number-counting effect.
+- **[Counting Number Block](https://wordpress.org/plugins/counting-number-block)** - A block to display numbers with a counting effect
-* [Better Youtube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block) - Embed Youtube videos without slowing down your site.
+- **[Better YouTube Embed Block](https://wordpress.org/plugins/better-youtube-embed-block)** - A block to solve the performance issue with embedded YouTube videos.
+It can also embed multiple videos and playlists.

 The plugin is developed using @wordpress/create-block.